USCbiostats/PM566/website/content/assignment/07-lab.md

 to make queries and extract information using XML and regular expressions.
 For this lab, we will be using the `httr`, `xml2`, and `stringr` R packages.

-This markdown document should be rendered using `github_document` document.

 ## Question 1: How many sars-cov-2 papers?

 Build an automatic counter of sars-cov-2 papers using PubMed.
 You will need to apply XPath as we did during the lecture to extract the number of results returned by PubMed in the following web address: